WWE Rumors: Fan Approval For Possible ‘WrestleMania’ Bouts, Poster Gets Slammed?

 “WrestleMania 33 is going to be a really long show, and it could also be a historically well-received version of The Showcase of The Immortals.
 There’s a good chance there will be 14 or more matches on the card on Sunday, April 2 in Orlando, Florida.”

-The outlet then went on to announce some of the confirmed matches, which include bouts between Goldberg and Brock Lesnar (for the Universal Championship), and Bray Wyatt and Randy Orton for the WWE Championship.
+The outlet then went on to announce some of the confirmed matches, which include bouts between Goldberg and Brock Lesnar (for the Universal championship), and Bray Wyatt and Randy Orton for the WWE Championship.

 MY FAV IS GOING TO WRESTLEMANIA.
-I CAN’T STOP CRYING????
+I CAN'T STOP CRYING ????

 IT'S BOSS TIME! ❤???? pic.twitter.com/zt9Gr8IXuB